PeterJonesProjects/projects-msc/README.md

 * __Data:__ Results from simulations of the outbreak area modeled as a grid of cells, including cell population, infected count, and uncertainty statistics.

-* __Project objective:__ Creating interactive dashboards to visualize the uncertainty and impact of the outbreak for a single simulation and arbitrary number of simulations.
+* __Objective:__ Creating interactive dashboards to visualize the uncertainty and impact of the outbreak for a single simulation and arbitrary number of simulations.

-* __Project outcome:__ Effective visualization of the outbreak impact and uncertainty.
+* __Outcome:__ Effective visualization of the outbreak impact and uncertainty.
 Easily understandable for those not statistically literate.